isac-deodanes/isac-deodanes/README.md

   <div>
     🧑‍💻 About me :

-      - 📝 Ask me about javaScript, html, css
+      - 📝 Ask me about javaScript, html5, css3, laravel, vuejs.
       - 📞 How to reach me isacdeodanes@gmail.com
   </div>
 <div>